rsmp-nordic/rsmp_schema/README.md

 An SXL defines massages specific to a particular type of equipment, but they all rely on the core part of the RSMP specification.

 To validate a message against a particular SXL, use the sxl.json file in the relevant folder.
-For example, to validate agaisnt the SXL for Trafic Light Controllers (TLCs), include 'tcl/sxl.json'
+For example, to validate against the SXL for Trafic Light Controllers (TLCs), include 'tcl/sxl.json'

 This main sxl.json file includes the core.json part, which contains validations for the RSMP core elements.
 Depending on the message type, commands.json, alarms.json, etc. will be included.
 That file in turn looks at the command/status/alarm code and includes the file describing the detailed parameters, arguments, etc.